core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For example, if X = 7 and the Common IV is 0x00112233445566778899aabbcc (13 bytes), then the bytes to XOR are 0x00112233445566 (7 bytes).

 The constructed nonce is used both by the AEAD Algorithm (see {{ssec-common-context-aead-alg}}) and by the Group Encryption Algorithm (see {{ssec-common-context-cs-enc-alg}}), independent of whether they are AEAD or plain encryption algorithms.
-If the Group Encryption Algorithm is A128CTR, A192CTR, or A256CTR (see {{Section 4 of RFC9459}}), then the length of the nonce used by that algorithm is 12 bytes (see {{ssec-common-context-cs-enc-alg}}).
 Algorithms that do not use a nonce are not supported, as per {{ssec-common-context-cs-enc-alg}}.

 ## Additional Authenticated Data # {#sec-cose-object-ext-aad}